-The DDR Museum – Berlin
+The DDR Museum, Berlin

 The DDR Museum in Berlin is a private museum that presents the 51-year-long history of East Germany, also known as the German Democratic Republic (German: Deutsche Demokratische Republik, or DDR).

-Opened in 2006, the museum is located in the Mitte borough of Berlin and overlooks the Spree river just opposite the city’s Cathedral; with 585,000 yearly visitors, it is the 9th most popular museum of the city, according to official data from the Berlin Government.
+Opened in 2006, the museum is located in the Mitte borough of Berlin and overlooks the Spree river just opposite the city’s Cathedral; with 585,000 yearly visitors, it is the 9th most popular museum in the city, according to official data from the Berlin Government.

 The main purpose of the museum is to depict life in the former DDR through artifacts, audiovisuals, and interactive exhibits, trying to find a “balance” between the so-called Ostalgia (namely, the nostalgia for the old German Democratic Republic) and historical correctness.